 A PHP program is also known as a partial hospitalization program.
 A PHP program is when you attend a group during the day at a facility and live at the treatment’s housing or housing affiliated with the PHP program.
 PHP is a hybrid between an inpatient level of care and an IOP program.
 There are still many restrictions while you are in the PHP level of care.

 While in a PHP program you usually have to attend 6 hours of group therapy a day.
-You will also participate in individual therapy sessions while in a PHP level of care weekly.
-Group therapy gives you the opportunity to acclimate being with others again, and to open up.
+You will also participate in weekly individual therapy sessions while in a PHP level of care.
+Group therapy gives you the opportunity to acclimate to being with others again, and to open up.
 Groups and individual therapy sessions are where the healing process begins.
 Unlike an inpatient or detox program, in a PHP program, you attend outside 12 step fellowship meetings with the facility.

-While attending an IOP program it also gives you the chance to stay in individual therapy.
-Individual therapy is different than group therapy although, both are incredibly beneficial.
+While attending an IOP program also gives you the chance to stay in individual therapy.
+Individual therapy is different than group therapy, although both are incredibly beneficial.
 Having continuous one-on-one therapy can give you the chance to get comfortable with opening up to another person and learning how to trust again.
 There are countless benefits to staying in treatment past the physical withdrawal and a typical 28-day program.